Nominations are now open for the first round of the 2018 BSFA Awards, until 31st December 2018.

 What are the categories?

-The Best Novel award is open to any novel-length work of science fiction or fantasy that has been published for the first time in the UK or Ireland, or works published solely in e-book format (Serialised novels are eligible, provided that the publication date of the concluding part is in the year of eligibility).
+The Best Novel award is open to any novel-length work of science fiction or fantasy first published in the year of eligibility.
+Serialised novels are eligible, provided that the publication date of the concluding part is in the year of eligibility.
+Where a novel was first published in the UK or Ireland in the year of eligibility, it may also be included in the longlist, at the discretion of the Awards Administrator.

 The Best Short Fiction award is open to any shorter work of science fiction or fantasy, up to and including novellas (40,000 words or under), first published in the year of eligibility (in a magazine, in a book, in audio format, or any electronic or web-based format).

-The Best Artwork award is open to any single science fictional or fantastic image that first appeared in 2014.
-Again, provided the artwork hasn’t been published before the year of eligibility it doesn’t matter where it appears.
+The Best Artwork award is open to any single science fictional or fantastic image that first appeared in the year of eligibility.

 The Best Non-Fiction award is open to any written work about science fiction and/or fantasy which appeared in its current form in the year of eligibility.
 Whole collections comprised entirely of unrevised work that has been published elsewhere previous to the year of eligibility are ineligible.